Active-Animals/Website/docs/ontology/editing.md

 You do not actually need to know how to do much that these guides talk about, as you will be editing a previously set up ontology.
 Not only will you probably be set up initially to just Comment (see Tip 9 above), but you will be offered support, probably in the form of a one-to-one online screen-sharing tutorial, if you are invited to collaborate during the Alpha phase.

-If you really want to delve into ontology engineering (including 'hardcore' Protégé), you can steer yourself through anything that takes your fancy at the [OBO Semantic Engineering Training](https://oboacademy.github.io/obook) site.
+If you really want to delve into ontology engineering (including desktop Protégé), you can steer yourself through anything that takes your fancy at the [OBO Semantic Engineering Training](https://oboacademy.github.io/obook) site.

 ### Always...